wlittler/HTMLIntroductory/syllabus/01 What is HTML.md

 </html>
 ```
 ### doctype
-The `<!doctype>` declaration is not an HTML tag but an instruction to the agent or web browser about what version of HTML in which the page is structured.
-For this class, we will focus on the HTML5 doctype.
+The `<!doctype>` declaration is not an HTML tag but an instruction to the agent or web browser on what version of HTML web page is using.
+In this class, we will focus on the HTML5 doctype.

 ### html (tag)
 The `<html>`tag is the container for the entire HTML code that you write.
-Everything between `<html>` and `</html>` is HTML code.
-As an aside, the html element is `<html></html>` meaning that the element consists of the opening and closing tag and whatever is between them, although you will hear some people use the words tag and element interchangeably.
+Everything between `<html>` and `</html>` is HTML code and will be displayed or used on the webpage.
+The html element is `<html></html>` meaning that the element consists of the opening and closing tag and whatever is between them, although you will hear some people use the words tag and element interchangeably.

 ### head (tag)
 The `<head>` tag is a container for all the head elements.
 In HTML5, it is optional but strongly recommended.
 Here we can link CSS files, font, and more.